Lascăr Vorel: Final years

+Vorel was at the time dating cabaret singer Maria "Mucki" Berger (or Bergé).
+In these circles, Vorel also met Marcel Duchamp, who lived close to his home on Blütenstrasse.
+This encounter, mediated by painter "Max Bergmann" (identified by Ciucă as Beckmann), may have helped to radicalize Duchamp's vision on art.
+Later in the 1910s, Bloch and Vorel were close friends; they visited each other's studios and drew portraits of one other.
+Although Vorel ultimately refused to join any particular group of artists, his work shares common traits with that of several German Expressionists—including George Grosz, Otto Dix, and Oskar Kokoschka.
+Many of his paintings are satirical in theme, and center on grotesque caricatures of bourgeois society or its entertainers.
+Most of them are painted in gouache, and are dominated by blue, grey, and violet tones.
+His main stylistic choice was contrasted by works depicting his home region: concentrating on wider compositions and landscapes which included more emotional portraits of peasants and artisans, he made use of lighter tones of color.
+Journalist Constantin Dănciuloiu found these works to be reminiscent of two classical painters, Jean-Baptiste Greuze and Nicolae Grigorescu; another reviewer, I. Cristian, suggests that they were characterized mostly by a "tarnished" palette of "worn-down vegetation".
+An "exotic note" was only reached in his Portret de femeie ("A Woman's Portrait"), which, Cristian argues, had echoes from Paul Gauguin.

 Ionescu finally met Vorel in person during early 1914; the two men were possibly reunited in the first half of 1916, which is probably the time-frame for Vorel's only portrait of Ionescu.
 He described the painter as having an "enormous forehead", "seemingly ready to burst open from the painful pressure of a lingering thought."
 This self-reflection was "sadistic", because Vorel was always returning to the same conclusion: that old creative forms were no longer sufficient to the modern mindset.
 After watching Vorel work on his canvasses, Ionescu proposed that his was not painting as much as a "problem-solving" activity.
 Vorel's private papers document his bouts of anger and depression; in 1915, he described his trade as a form of "clowning around", noting that, at any moment, "hell can reign upon my dwarfish life".
 He noted that "desperate" work was his only method of fending off uncertainty and isolation, but also that the canvasses he still sent to be exhibited by Tinerimea were purposefully sketch-like or unfinished.
 Ionescu reports that Vorel consulted the Tinerimea catalogue during a regular meeting at Café Stefanie—passing it around to his German colleagues, including Bloch, Bolz, Franz Marc, and Frank Wedekind.
 Almost all were reportedly impressed with one work by Ion Theodorescu-Sion.